voraczech/voraczech.com/content/prepper.md

 ### More bank accounts

-> Normal version: multiple bank accounts
+> Normal version: many bank accounts
 >
 > Extreme version: distribution across jurisdictions and entities

 > Advantages: increase availability of funds
 >
-> Additional costs: cost of administration.
+> Extra costs: cost of administration.

 There is need to have it only because of major disasters.
 Most of the time, there will be small ones.
 For example a bank service outage.
 It's always handy to have a backup card or another account in case you need to pay.